 Even though VS Code does have a ton of packages you can download to customize the code editor to whatever you want it to be, you don’t have to.
 It works well from the moment you first run it, and the integrated Git and debugger work.
-You don’t have to fiddle with them to get them configured well.
+So you don’t have to fiddle with them to get them configured well.

 - It is cross-platform.